zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/setup/setup.md

   | 2 |Some text or a link | More text |
   | 3 | Some text or a link | More text |

-2. You can also include bulleted lists - make sure to indent 4 spaces:
+2. You can also include bulleted lists - make sure to indent by at three spaces:

       - List item 1
       - List item 2

 3. Code examples

     ```
     Adding code examples
 	Indentation is important for the code example to appear inside the step
     Multiple lines of code
-  	<copy>Enclose the text you want to copy in <copy></copy>.</copy>
+	<copy>Enclose the text you want to copy in <copy&gt;</copy&gt;.</copy>
     ```

 4. Code examples that include variables

 	```
-  <copy>ssh -i <ssh-key-file></copy>
+  <copy>ssh -i <ssh-key-file&gt;</copy>
   ```

 *At the conclusion of the lab add this statement:*